ytiurin/html5tooltipsjs/README.md

 ##Styling

-To modify tooltip presentation, simply apply styling to it's root element `.html5tooltip-box`. `background-color, color, border-radius, box-shadow, font-family, font-size` will propogate to the tooltip text container and pointer.
+To modify tooltip presentation, simply apply styling to it's root element `.html5tooltip-box`.
+Properties `background-color`, `color`, `border-radius`, `box-shadow`, `font-family` and  `font-size` will propogate to the tooltip text container and pointer.

 ```css
 .html5tooltip-box